-It's pretty simple to take advantage of Gmail's newfound unsend feature in Android — provided you're quick on the recall trigger.
+Thankfully, it's pretty simple to take advantage of Gmail's unsend feature on Android devices — provided you're quick on the recall trigger.
 The Undo option disappears after about 10 seconds from the point where you hit send, so you don't have a lot of time to dilly-dally.
 Here's how it works.

-1. After you compose your email, hit the send icon in the upper right corner.
+1. After you compose your email, hit the send icon, top right.

 2. A black bar will appear on the bottom of the screen confirming that your message has been sent.
 On the right, you'll see an Undo option.
-Tap Undo to retrieve that message.
+Tap Undo to unsend the message.

 Your recalled email will return safely into your drafts folder for you to edit or delete as you see fit.
 Phew.
 If you'd like to read more Android-themed guides, we have you covered.
 Get started by learning how to show battery percentage on Android devices, so you can accurately monitor your remaining juice.
 Make sure you're also keeping an eye on how your battery is holding up by finding out how to check Android battery health.
 Just got a new phone?
 You should definitely check out how to transfer data from Android to Android, to make sure everything moves over safely.